 - Whisk together the flour, salt, and baking powder in the bowl of a standing mixer fitted with a dough hook.

 - Pour in the olive oil, water, and lemon juice all at once, and knead at a medium-low speed for 10 minutes.
 The dough should be very smooth.
 Cover for one hour, to allow the dough to rest.
-This will make it easier to roll thinner.
+This will make it easier to roll the dough thinner.

 - Preheat the oven to 400˚F with a pizza stone.